jfang99/Show_Hand/learner_log.md

 https://www.josephrex.me/adding-resource-files-to-your-qt-designer-project-and-using-pyrcc-with-python/

 2019/3/5
-I learned how to solve the conflicts when I included two header files in each other: http://www.cplusplus.com/forum/general/82427/
+I learned how to solve the conflicts when I tried to include two header files in each other: http://www.cplusplus.com/forum/general/82427/

 How to change color,font,size of Qlabel: